Visiting the charming town of Hoi An in Vietnam

 Northern Vietnam: It can be very chilly at night in the winter and uncomfortably warm and humid in the summer.
 The best times to visit are spring and fall, when the climate is more temperate.

 Vietnam’s Central Coast: The central coast has two main seasons, rainy and dry, although it can also get quite hot in the summer months.
-Its rainy season runs from September to January, making February to April the best time to visit.
+The rainy season runs from September to January, making February to April the best time to visit.

 Southern Vietnam: South Vietnam is warm and humid year round.
 Monsoon season, May to October, can bring heavy showers, but they’re usually brief and don’t disrupt travel too much.
 It can sometimes flood, however, in the Mekong Delta region during this time.
 The best time for the Mekong Delta is the dry season, November to April.